awsdocs/aws-codebuild-user-guide/doc_source/sample-github-pull-request.md

 # GitHub Pull Request and Webhook Filter Sample for CodeBuild<a name="sample-github-pull-request"></a>

 AWS CodeBuild now supports webhooks, when the source repository is GitHub\.
-This means that for an AWS CodeBuild build project that has its source code stored in a private GitHub repository, webhooks enable AWS CodeBuild to rebuild the source code every time a code change is pushed to the private repository\.
+This means that for an AWS CodeBuild build project that has its source code stored in your GitHub repository, webhooks enable AWS CodeBuild to rebuild the source code every time a code change is pushed to the connected repository\.

+**Note**
+To prevent changes in public repositories triggering unnecessary builds, you can use [filter groups](#sample-github-pull-request-filter-webhook-events) to specify which GitHub users can trigger builds

 ## Create a Build Project with GitHub as the Source Repository and Enable Webhooks \(Console\)<a name="sample-github-pull-request-running"></a>